 The Computer Science department will offer a Transfer Orientation day that will give you the opportunity to meet with Computer Science Academic Advisors, learn more about the department, and discuss transfer credit and scheduling.

-The Computer Science department will offer graduate bridge exams for fall enrollment on Monday, August 19, 2019, starting at 9:00am.
-Please check in for all bridge exams in Golisano Hall, room 3435.
-For additional information regarding the topics covered in the exams, please click here.
+The Computer Science department will offer graduate bridge exams for fall enrollment.
+Specfic information for each exam will be provided to you via email.
+For additional information regarding the topics covered in the exams, please visit the Bridge Test Information page.
 The schedule for the bridge exams is listed below.

 During the CS Orientation program, we will give an overview of the academic program, structure of the CS Department, and RIT.
-Your attendance is required as we will conduct course registration for all new graduate students immediately following our Orientation program.
-You will be registered for spring semester classes by the Graduate Director and Academic Advisors based on your admissions contingencies and success on any bridge exams you opt to take on Monday, August 20th.
+Your attendance is required as we will confirm course registration for all new graduate students immediately following our Orientation program.
+You will be registered for spring semester classes by the Graduate Director and Academic Advisors based on your admissions contingencies and success on any bridge exams you opt to take.
 It is imperative you attend these events so we may verify your enrollment and complete your course registration.

 Continue to check email from the Graduate Academic Advisors for helpful answers to your questions regarding how best to prepare for your transition into CS@RIT.

-Because all Computer Science students are required to complete four (4) quarters of co-op in order to earn a BS degree - it is important that all students familiarize themselves with the co-op office and the many services they offer.
+Because all Computer Science students are required to complete co-ops in order to earn a BS degree - it is important that all students familiarize themselves with the co-op office and the many services they offer.